E10 Series Shinkansen

 The E10 series (E10系) is a Japanese Shinkansen high-speed train type on order by East Japan Railway Company (JR East) for use on services.
-It will also be used on the Mumbai-Ahmedabad high speed rail corridor in India.
+It is also proposed to be used on the Mumbai-Ahmedabad high speed rail corridor in India.

 Overview

 Details of the new trains on order were announced by JR East on 4 March 2025.
 Scheduled for an introduction into service on the in fiscal 2030, the trains are planned to replace the E2 and E5 series fleets.

 The safety technology incorporated in the trains will be derived from the experimental ALFA-X train.
 To protect against earthquake damage, L-shaped guides are installed on the cars to prevent derailment, dampers are installed to dampen the left-right swaying of the cars caused by earthquakes, and the stopping distance is reduced by 15% due to the improved performance of the brakes.
 The cars will be designed in anticipation of the introduction of automatic operation in the future and will be built to handle large amounts of digital data for efficient maintenance and inspection of the cars.
 To improve the efficiency of the propulsion system, silicon carbide elements will be used in the propulsion inverters, and induction motors that do not require cooling will be used for the first time on a commercial Shinkansen train.

-The "Gran Class", the highest class of passenger cabin introduced in the E5 series, will be eliminated, and the E10 series will introduce a more advanced version of the "Train Desk", convenient for business travelers to use their laptops.
-Wi-Fi routers will be added in the cars to improve the communication environment, and the seating arrangement in the cars will be 2+2 seats per row, making the seats wider.
-In addition, each seat will have a larger folding desk, power outlet and USB port, and partitions will be installed between the seats.
-A special luggage door will be installed on Car No. 5 to enhance the convenience of the "Hakobyun" luggage transport service.
+The E10 series will eliminate the "Gran Class", the highest class of passenger accommodation introduced on the E5 series, and will instead introduce an enhanced "Train Desk" car intended to provide a work-oriented environment for business travelers.
+Unlike ordinary and Green cars, which encourage a quiet, library-like atmosphere, Train Desk cars permit phone calls, video conferences, and laptop use.
+To support this use, additional Wi-Fi routers will be installed to improve connectivity.
+Seating will be arranged in a 2+2 configuration, providing wider seats equipped with headrest wings and dividers between seats to improve sound insulation and privacy.
+Each seat will also feature a larger folding desk.

+Car No. 5 will be fitted with a wide cargo door to support expansion of the "Hakobyun" priority cargo transport service.
+The cargo door will allow loading and unloading at intermediate stations, separate from passenger boarding and alighting, enabling faster delivery and smoother transport compared with conventional freight services.

 The 360 km/h commercial operation demonstrated by ALFA-X has been postponed since the extension of the Hokkaido Shinkansen to Sapporo was postponed to the late 2030s due to delays in tunneling work, and the commercial operation speed of the E10 series is 320 km/h, the same as the E5 series.
 JR East announced that it would consider building new Shinkansen trains based on the E10 series for trains to be put into service when the Hokkaido Shinkansen line is extended to Sapporo.